-In these familiar verses, there is a beautiful anticipation and spiritual application of the so-called "hydrologic cycle" of the science of hydrogeology.
-The rain and snow fall from the heavens and eventually return there (via the marvelous process of river and groundwater runoff to the oceans), then later evaporation by solar radiation and translation inland high in the sky by the world's great wind circuits, finally to fall again as rain and snow on the thirsty land, beginning the cycle once more.
+In these familiar verses, there is a beautiful anticipation and spiritual application of the hydrologic cycle.
+The rain and snow fall from the heavens and eventually return there (via the marvelous process of river and groundwater runoff to the oceans).
+The fallen precipitation is evaporated by solar radiation, condenses on things like dust high in the sky, is carried by the world's great wind circuits, and finally falls again as rain and snow on the thirsty land, beginning the cycle once more.